NextERP-Romania/odoo-community/nexterp_account_allow_delete_last_invoice/README.rst

 |badge1| |badge2|

 This module allows you to delete the last invoice from journal.
-A seeting is available for each company in the Invocing Settings to allow/dissalow the behaviour.
+A setting is available for each company in the Invocing Settings to allow/dissalow the behaviour.

 **Table of contents**